Handy-Search/project/README.md

 ## Description

 We implemented several features in building this distributed, performant, fault-tolerant search engine.
-These are described in detail in our [final report](Handy Search - Final Report.pdf), but at a high level:
+These are described in detail in our [final report](https://github.com/Handy-Search/project/blob/main/Handy%20Search%20-%20Final%20Report.pdf), but at a high level:
 * A crawler and indexer implemented on top of Apache Flink to crawl and process pages across the web.
 * PageRank implemented on Hadoop MapReduce to calculate the authority of different hosts.
 * A search engine query on MongoDb.
 * A server and UI built on top of React for users to access the search engine.

-In terms of extra credit, we also leveraged Flink's exactly once semantic checkpointing to build out a fault-tolerant crawler/indexer.
+In terms of extra credit, we leveraged Flink's exactly once semantic checkpointing to build out a fault-tolerant crawler/indexer.
 When our crawler running locally failed for two hours in the middle of the night due to an internet outage, Flink recovered and continued crawling/indexing.
 This helped us emulate the continuous crawling and indexing of a modern day search engine.

 ## Source Files